 I love travel as I’m sure everyone knows already.
 I also love doing it as cheap as I can and finding sweet deals.
 The same goes for hotels.
 Everyone likes saving money when they can and I love saving for travel and Priceline can definitely help.

 I heard about Priceline 2-3 years ago because they were giving people the option to bid for airfare.
-Similar to an auction in some ways, you would bid the amount you want to pay for a particular flight and if the airline thought it was fare, you would win.
+Similar to an auction in some ways, you would bid the amount you want to pay for a particular flight and if the airline thought it was fair, you would win.
 This is only offered in the U.S. though so I didn’t have much reason to return.

 Then I found out about bidding for hotels on Priceline which was also available in Canada.
-I used it on my trip to Vancouver 3 months ago and it worked fantastic!
+I used it on my trip to Vancouver 3 months ago and it worked fantastically!

-In my experience, it works best for 4 star hotels since those seem to have the biggest discount.
-I was able to book the Sheraton hotel in downtown Vancouver on the 39th floor with a balcony overlooking the city and the harbor for just $100 including tax.
+In my experience, it works best for 4-star hotels since those seem to have the biggest discount.
+I was able to book the Sheraton hotel in downtown Vancouver on the 39th floor with a balcony overlooking the city and the harbour for just $100 including tax.
 For the same price the following week, I was also able to book myself into the Marriott and the Hyatt hotel, which are also located downtown and perfect for exploring Vancouver on the weekend.
 This was 50-70% off their posted rates and much cheaper than Expedia.
 If we’re ever visiting Whistler in the summer, I’ll definitely be trying to score a half-price hotel.